awsdocs/amazon-sqs-developer-guide/doc_source/working-with-messages.md

 To ensure optimal message processing, use the following strategies:
 + In most cases, you can set the `ReceiveMessage` wait time to 20 seconds\.
 If 20 seconds is too long for your application, set a shorter `ReceiveMessage` wait time \(1 second minimum\)\.
 If you don't use an AWS SDK to access Amazon SQS, or if you configure an AWS SDK to have a shorter wait time, you might have to modify your Amazon SQS client to either allow longer requests or use a shorter wait time for long polling\.
 + If you implement long polling for multiple queues, use one thread for each queue instead of a single thread for all queues\.
 Using a single thread for each queue allows your application to process the messages in each of the queues as they become available, while using a single thread for polling multiple queues might cause your application to become unable to process messages available in other queues while the application waits \(up to 20 seconds\) for the queue which doesn't have any available messages\.

+**Important**
+To avoid HTTP errors, ensure that the HTTP response timeout for `ReceiveMessage` requests is longer than the `WaitTimeSeconds` parameter\.
+For more information, see [ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)\.

 ## Capturing problematic messages<a name="capturing-problematic-messages"></a>